 The best manuals of religious devotion accordingly reiterate the maxim that we must let our feelings go, and pay no regard to them whatever.
 In an admirable and widely successful little book called ‘The Christian’s Secret of a Happy Life,’ by Mrs. Hannah Whitall Smith, I find this lesson on almost every page.
 Act faithfully, and you really have faith, no matter how cold and even how dubious you may feel.
 “It is your purpose God looks at,” writes Mrs. Smith, “not your feelings about that purpose; and your purpose, or will, is therefore the only thing you need attend to. . . .
 Let your emotions come or let them go, just as God pleases, and make no account of them either way. . . .
 They really have nothing to do with the matter.
 They are not the indicators of your spiritual state, but are merely the indicators of your temperament or of your present physical condition.”

-The Gospel of Relaxation, William James
+The Heart of William James